vardumper/extended-htmldocument/docs/roadmap.md

 - :white_large_square: [Add more examples to the documentation](https://github.com/vardumper/extended-htmldocument/issues/3).
 - :white_large_square: [Add getters/setters for all global attributes to HTMLDocumentDelegator](https://github.com/vardumper/extended-htmldocument/issues/2)
 - :white_large_square: Allow adding `data-attributes` as array. eg `->setAttrbutes(['data' => ['attribute' => 'value'])` would become `data-attribute="value"`.
 Also `->setData(['attribute' => 'value'])` should work or `->data = ['attribute' => 'value']`
+- :white_large_square: Add chainable setters to native properties such as `textContent` and `nodeValue` and add a `textContent` param to Element constructor or create() method.
+Or modify to be createElement with standard signature.